zcstarr/modelcontextprotocol/docs/spec/resources.md

 Common usecases for resources include file and folder access, but can extend to any other form.
 See [list of common URI schemes](#list-of-common-uri-schemas) for more information.
 Here are examples of kinds of resources that an MCP server could expose:

 ### File Access
-A common use case for resourecs is exposing a file as a binary stream.
-The server would prefix any file with the `file://` scheme ensure that the client is aware of the how to interpret the file by providing a correct mime type.
-When the client issues a `resources/read` request, the server *must* ensure that it returns the file in the correct encoding for the mime type (e.g. base64 encoded bytes).
+A common use case for resources is to expose files.
+The server should prefix any file-like resource with the `file://` scheme, and ensure that the client is aware of how to interpret the file by providing a correct MIME type.
+When the client issues a `resources/read` request, the server *must* ensure that it returns the file in the correct encoding for the mime type (e.g., text if possible, or base64 for any binary data).

 ```json
 {